kovalArt/IaC_project/backup_sla.md

 ### Versioning and Retention
 -  Number of Full Backup Versions Stored: 4 (assuming one full backup each Friday for a month).

-- Number of Incremental Backup Versions Stored: 25 (assuming one incremental backup each day for the remaining  days of the month, excluding Fridays when full backups are done, 29 days in month as for example).
+- Number of Incremental Backup Versions Stored: 25 (assuming one incremental backup each day for the remaining  days of the month, excluding Sunday when full backups are done, 29 days in month as for example).

-- Retention Period for Full and Incremental Backups: 1 month
+- Retention Period for Full and Incremental Backups: 40 days

 ### Usability Checks
 - "Alpha" Team of Infrastructure Engineers are resposible to periodically check the usability of backups
-- Each Monday of a week, team should test full and incremental backups
+- Each Monday of a week, team should test backups
 - Periodic restores to a sandbox environment.

 ### Restoration Criteria